wpbrown/oakproxy/README.md

 # OpenID Connect

 Applications proxied by OAKProxy can be directly accessed by users with a web browser.
+OAKProxy will authentication the user with OpenID Connect and establish a session with a cookie.

+If the users signs out of Azure AD, they will be automatically signed out of the OAKProxy applications as well.

 # Identity Translation